Establishing and Securing Spousal Maintenance

 The garnishment process begins with filling out the “Application for Writ of Garnishment” and “Writ of Garnishment and Summons.”
 There are several other forms that also need to be filled out and submitted to the court.
 In fact, when you work with us on the paperwork for your garnishment we will submit close to 10 forms to the court with your initial filing, along with a copy of the judgment awarding you money against the judgment debtor.

-After we file these papers with the Court Clerk’s office, the Clerk will return some forms and we arrange for the garnishee (remember, the garnishee is the employer of the person who owes you money) to be served with the garnishment papers.
-As part of our service, we will provide proof to the court that the garnishee has been properly served.
+After these papers are filed with the Court Clerk’s office, the Clerk will return some forms and you must arrange for the garnishee (remember, the garnishee is the employer of the person who owes you money) to be served with the garnishment papers.
+Proof of service must be filed with the court to show that the garnishee has been properly served.

-We then have a limited time frame to deliver the documents to the judgment debtor.
-We arrange for service and then file proof with the court that we delivered the garnishment documents to the debtor.
+There is a limited time frame to deliver the documents to the judgment debtor.
+You must arrange for service and then file proof with the court that you delivered the garnishment documents to the debtor.

 One of the documents given to your spouse is a form to request a hearing on the wage garnishment.
 The judgment debtor may request a hearing after reviewing the garnishment documents.
 If they do, then a hearing date will be set up with the court.

 Meanwhile, the garnishee has 10 business days to complete the Garnishee’s Answer and file it with the court.
-If the garnishee fails to answer, then we file the petition that will result in a hearing being scheduled for the garnishee.
+If the garnishee fails to answer, then the petition that will result in a hearing being scheduled for the garnishee should be filed with the court.
 The judge may then order the garnishee to pay you any part of the money owed to you.